-- A. For new construction, meet all setback and building height requirements for the district in which it is located.
-For a unit that involves an addition to (or replacement of) a preexisting nonconforming structure, the degree and aspect of noncompliance shall not be increased by the addition of the accessory apartment unit; - B. have adequate potable water and wastewater systems in accordance with applicable municipal and state regulations; - C. have adequate off-street parking for the residents of the principal dwelling and the accessory apartment in accordance with Section 760.
+- C. Have adequate off-street parking for the residents of the principal dwelling and the accessory apartment in accordance with Section 760.
 No front yard lawn space shall be used or converted to parking space.
-Any added parking associated with addition of an accessory apartment shall be in an existing driveway or in a parking space established behind the front line of the principal dwelling; and - D. require a completed Certificate of Occupancy, if the accessory apartment is detached from the one-family dwelling. - VI.
+Any added parking associated with addition of an accessory apartment shall be in an existing driveway or in a parking space established behind the front line of the principal dwelling; and - D. Require a completed Certificate of Occupancy, if the accessory apartment is detached from the one-family dwelling. - VI.
 A zoning permit issued for an accessory apartment unit shall only authorize the development of a use that is accessory to the principal residential use of the property and as such shall be retained in common ownership and under continuing jurisdiction.
-If the owner relocates his or her principle domicile longer than one year, the accessory unit may be subject to dimensional standards and review as a conditional use under Section 540. - VII.
-If the unit is located in an accessory structure, it may be subdivided and/or converted for conveyance or use as a principal dwelling only if it is found to meet all subdivision requirements for new single family lots including lot sizes, density and dimensional requirements for the district in which it is located, and only if the structures will be served by individual, separate water and sewer services. - VIII.
+If the owner relocates his or her principal domicile longer than one year, the accessory unit may be subject to dimensional standards and review as a conditional use under Section 540. - VII.
+If the unit is located in an accessory structure, it may be subdivided and/or converted for conveyance or use as a principal dwelling only if it is found to meet all subdivision requirements for an additional primary dwelling including lot sizes, density and dimensional requirements for the district in which it is located, and only if the structures will be served by individual, separate water and sewer services. - VIII.
 One caretaker's apartment or dwelling unit may qualify as an accessory use to a nonresidential principal use, subject to conditional use approval under Section 540.